- Facility Services Home

 - See your manager for immediate consideration of special issues.

-Note: During the first week of each semester and the university commencement ceremonies, most leave cannot be approved.
+Note: During the first week of each semester and the university commencement ceremonies, most leave may not be approved.
 Please consider this when planning your vacations.

 Within the Facility Services Department, various processes exist for recording time worked.